akshitha-gayatri/Enhanced-XV6/README.md

 ### Implementation Details

-- Modifications were made in the `fork` system call implementation to support COW.
+- Modifications were made in the uvmcopy function to support COW.
-- The page fault handler was updated to handle COW scenarios by checking the access type and managing page copying when a write operation is attempted.
+- A new page fault handler cow_page_fault_handler was implemented to handle COW scenarios by checking the access type and managing page copying when a write operation is attempted.
 - The reference counting mechanism ensures that memory is only freed when it is no longer in use.

 ### Conclusion